Mental Health at University: Facts, Warning Signs and Immediate Help

 Will psychotherapy affect my career or civil service eligibility?

-Psychological counseling — as offered by Psychofit — is not entered in your medical record, since there is no illness context.
-For psychotherapy, several German states have loosened regulations since 2022.
-For specific questions about civil service eligibility, individual legal advice is recommended.
+Psychological counseling, as offered by Psychofit, is not entered in your medical record, since there is no illness context.
+For psychotherapy, some German states have adjusted their civil service eligibility rules in recent years.
+The exact legal situation varies by state.
+For specific questions, individual legal advice is recommended.

 Can I do psychological counseling online?